 Gels: When we better understand the biases and shortcuts through behavioral economics, we can help guide the process so consumers can...build a more solid financial foundation.

 This article is the first in a series on behavioral economics.
-Bookmark or stay tuned to bbva.com, as more articles will be featured in this series in the coming weeks.
+Click below to read other articles in this series:

 1 Daniel Kahneman and Amos Tversky (1986) Prospect Theory: An Analysis of Decision Under Risk, Certainty, Probability, and Possibility.